microsoft/mu_feature_debugger/DebuggerFeaturePkg/Readme.md

 These can be manually run from Windbg by using `.exdicmd target:0:COMMAND` where COMMAND is desired the command from above.

-## WORK (TODO: transfer to github issues)

-### Issues

-- Setting registers isn't working quite right in windbg, the command works but windbg isn't sending it for some reason.
-Still???
-- Single step is broken starting from hard breakpoint in windbg

-### Features

-- Implement variable access
-- Implement MSR write
-- Standalone implementation
-- PEI implementation

 ## Copyright

 Copyright (C) Microsoft Corporation.
 All rights reserved.